akashreddy-ops/MONGODB-FIREBASE/README.md

 What is Firebase?

 - Firebase is a Backend-as-a-Service (BaaS) platform developed by Google that offers tools such as real-time database, Firestore, authentication, hosting, cloud functions, and more.

+Why Use MongoDB?

+  - Schema-less structure (flexible)

+  - High performance and scalability

+  - Easy to integrate with JavaScript and Node.js

+  - Great community and documentation

+  - Powerful query language